One-Pan Creamy Tuscan Chicken

 - Cut the chicken leg quarters at the joint to separate the drumstick (leg) from the thigh.
 Season both sides with paprika, 1 teaspoon black pepper, garlic powder, 1/2 teaspoon ground thyme, and 1/4 teaspoon sea salt.
 Coat evenly with flour.

-- Add butter and garlic to the pan and allow to cook for 1 minute.
+- Add butter and garlic to the pan and cook for 1 minute.
 Add cherry tomatoes to skillet and cook for 1 minute before adding the spinach.
-Cook spinach until it begins to wilt.Â
+Cook spinach until it begins to wilt.

-- Add heavy cream, parmesan cheese, oregano, parsley flakes, 1 teaspoon ground thyme, onion powder, 1/2 teaspoon black pepper, 1/4 teaspoon sea salt, and stir.
+- Add heavy cream, parmesan cheese, oregano, parsley flakes, 1 teaspoon ground thyme, onion powder, 1/2 teaspoon black pepper, and 1/4 teaspoon sea salt, stirring until the ingredients are thoroughly combined.
 Lower the heat to medium-low and cook for 3 -4 minutes.
-Add chicken back into the pan.Â
+Add chicken back into the pan.

-- Prep Time: 10 minutes
+- Prep Time: 15 mins

-- Cook Time: 30 – 35 minutes
+- Cook Time: 40 mins

 - Category: Dinner